Protect your Android against malware with Avast One

 Because so many types of malware display similar symptoms, it can be tricky to identify the precise variant on your device — unless, like ransomware, it tells you.
 Regardless of the malware you’re dealing with, it’s imperative that you take immediate steps to remove it from your computer and prevent it from spreading to additional devices on your network.

 In this day and age, the two are one and the same — there’s no distinction when it comes to antivirus vs. antimalware.
 Nobody’s offering software that detects and removes viruses while ignoring worms, Trojans, spyware, and ransomware.
 Even if the product name says “Antivirus,” a close reading should reveal that it offers wide-ranging protection (and if not, don’t use it).

 Good antimalware software packages also monitor email clients and web browsing, and maintain a database of known and reported dangerous sites.
 If you try to visit a site known to carry a malicious payload, your antivirus software stops you from even loading the website.

 Likewise, if a suspicious attachment comes in via email, your antivirus software detects it and moves the attachment to a quarantine folder where you are barred from opening it.
 If you verify that the attachment is legitimate, you can move the file to a regular folder and mark it in the antivirus program as erroneously flagged for future reference.

 You shouldn’t need to worry about the precise type of malware that is attempting to infect your system — you want to avoid all of it!
 The best way to both prevent a malware infection and recover when something goes wrong is with robust antivirus software.

-Avast Free Antivirus offers comprehensive detection and prevention against viruses, malware, spyware, ransomware, phishing, and other threats, making it a reliable solution for all-round protection.
-Place your cyber-safety in the hands of the world’s most trusted antivirus.
+Avast One offers comprehensive detection and prevention against viruses, malware, spyware, ransomware, phishing, and other threats, making it a reliable solution for all-round protection.
+Place your cyber-safety in the hands of an industry-leading antivirus provider.